Te Manawaroa Hapori i te Waipuke

 - reduce property damage.

-We work with organisations and local groups with strong community connections.
+We work with organisations and local groups with strong community connections and local knowledge to strengthen long-term resilience against flooding.

 Community Flood Resilience pilot programme

-We ran a pilot programme to test and improve community-led ways to be flood resilient.
+We ran a pilot programme to explore and improve community-led ways to be flood resilient.
 The programme was from September 2023 to December 2024.
 During the programme we:

 - partnered with 11 organisations to boost community leadership